 Device detection is accomplished by analyzing User-Agent strings.
 Some device manufacturers, such as Apple, disable this functionality by not providing enough information in the UA.

 For example, Apple devices don’t share device model-specific tokens in the UA.
-The result is that it is not possible to detect iPhone models (such as iPhone 5S, iPhone SE, iPhone 6, and so forth) using a simple keyword-based method.
+The result is that it is not possible to detect iPhone models (such as iPhone 12 Pro, iPhone 12, iPhone 11 Pro Max, and so forth) using a simple keyword-based method.

-To solve this, Target collects additional data to accurately detect iPhones and other Apple devices using the following parameters:
+To solve this issue, Target collects additional data to accurately detect iPhones and other Apple devices using the following parameters:

 |webGLRenderer||String||Browser renderer of the graphics driver.|

-Customers using the Mobile SDK do not need to do anything to leverage this functionality.
+Customers using the Mobile SDK do not need to do anything to apply this functionality.
 Customers using at.js must upgrade to at.js version 1.5.0 (or later).

 You can choose more than one mobile device property.
-Multiple selections are joined with an OR.
+Multiple selections are joined with an OR operator.

 Customers who are using a custom integration (not using at.js or the Mobile SDK) can collect these parameters themselves and pass them as mbox parameters.